JonathanBedrava/azure-spend-iot-display/README.md

     - GPIL SCL -> both SCL pins (C)
 - It's that easy.
 Breadboard it out.
 - At this point you should be able to power up the Pi and as soon as the update job finishes, you will see something on your display.
 Rejoice!

+## Hardware - Enclosure
+- The enclosure (pictured above) can be created with the files in the `/src/Enclosure/` folder.
+- The designs assume a board thickness of 24.3mm.
+Panel thickness is assumed 3.175mm (1/8");
+- CNC the `enclosure-panel`, `enclosure-top`, `enclosure-front`, `enclosure-back`, and `enclosure-end` (and again, reversed).
+Make sure to include a toolpath for the grooves along the front profile on the `enclosure-end` and the tool paths for the splines.
+- Miter the appropriate ends.
+- The `seven-seg-display-mount.stl` will accommodate two .56" seven-segment displays (with HT16K33 backpack).
+It is a tight friction-fit. and will take some squeezing.
+An OpenScad file is provided to fiddle with as desired.
+Attach to the CNCed panel with M3 screws.
+- How the electronics go inside is a bit up to you.
+Here's how I did it:
+    - Mark out the Raspberry Pi's mounting hole footprint on the inside of the back and screw in M2.5 standoffs.
+        - The bottom of the enclosure is open.
+The Pi should be positioned so that you can easily access the SD card.
+    - Solder a stripboard with female pin headers spaced to fit the pins on the display backpacks.
+Solder in 4-pin male header somewhere in between.
+Solder in wires connecting the corresponding pins with the female headers.
+    - The goal here is that you can fit this onto the back of the displays and plug the Pi in with jumper cables once everything is attached.
+    - If you have a slim, low-profile 90 degree screwdriver you can mount the Pi after assembly, but it's probably easier to do it beforehand.
+- Assemble all mitered pieces of the enclosure, slotting in the panel in the groove between the two end pieces.
+Add adhesive and splines and whatnot.
+- Clamp with a strap clamp or simlar.
+Leave to dry.